What is attention deficit hyperactivity disorder (ADHD)?

 - Your child is showing signs of ADHD that are causing problems at home or school.
 These signs include inattention, impulsivity, and/or hyperactivity.
 Parents and teachers often notice this behavior during the child's first few years in school.

 - Your child shows signs of other mental health disorders, such as depression or anxiety, that last more than a few weeks or seem to be getting worse.

 - Your child is having academic or behavioral problems at school.

 Exams and Tests

-- An interview with the child.
+- A talk with your child.

 - A physical exam.